-Welcome to my CHIP-8 emulation page !
+Welcome to David Winter's CHIP-8 emulation page !

 It contains everything you will need to run any CHIP-8 and Super-Chip program.
 It is recommended that you run the emulator under Ms-Dos or Windows 95/98 in Ms-Dos mode.
 Best is to boot from a Windows 98 floppy disk in Ms-Dos mode without loading Windows (for this, press F8 just before the "Starting Windows..." message appears during the boot sequence and you will be able to select the Ms-Dos prompt).
 The only trouble you might have is to run a CHIP-8 program which calls a 1802 machine code subroutine.
 I wish I could help you, but life is short and I passed to other hobbies...